-The rear fog lamp can only be switched on when key position II is active or the engine is running and the headlamp control's knob is in position
+The rear fog lamp can only be switched on when key position II is active or the engine is running and the headlamp control's knob is in position AUTO or ED.

-AUTO or 🗊

 Press the button for On/Off.
-The indicator symbol 15 in the combined instrument panel and the light in the button both illuminate when the rear fog lamp is switched on.
+The indicator symbol time in the combined instrument panel and the light in the button both illuminate when the rear fog lamp is switched on.

-The rear fog lamp is switched off automatically when the START/STOP ENGINE button is depressed or when the headlamp control's knob is turned to position 0 or EDGE.
+The rear fog lamp is switched off automatically when the START/STOP ENGINE button is depressed or when the headlamp control's knob is turned to position 0 or $\overline{D}D\overline{S}$.